 Al with a learning function added to it may indeed become something of a thinking machine.
-Some of the game playing learning algorithms have really quickly improved their skills to be even the masters of complex games like Chess and Go.
+Some of the game playing learning algorithms have really quickly improved their skills so that they beat the human "grand" masters of complex games like Chess and Go.